sarah-cic-uk/Code-the-Future/session-1/intro_to_ide.md

 # Code the Future </>

-## Week 1: The Developer Environment
+## Session 1: The Developer Environment

 ### Content covered in this session

 - [Session goals](#Session-goals)
 - [What is an IDE](#What-is-an-IDE)
 - [Using VSCode](#Using-VSCode)
 - [File types and Syntax Highlighting](#File-types-and-Syntax-Highlighting)
 - [Themes](#Themes)

 ### Session goals

 - Learn what an IDE is and why we use them
 - Become familiar with VSCode

 ### What is an IDE

 An IDE, or Integrated Development Environment, enables programmers to consolidate the different aspects of writing a computer program.

 IDEs increase programmer productivity by combining common activities of writing software into a single application: editing source code, building executables, and debugging.